pagopa/pn-infra/scripts/cross-account-users/README.md

 --template-file ./cf-templates/cicd-account-1.yaml \
 --capabilities CAPABILITY_NAMED_IAM \
 --parameter-overrides \
-  RoleAdministratorAccessDEV=$RoleAdministratorAccessARN_DEV \
-  RoleReadOnlyAccessDEV=$RoleReadOnlyAccessARN_DEV \
-  RoleAdministratorAccessHOTFIX=$RoleAdministratorAccessARN_HOTFIX \
-  RoleReadOnlyAccessHOTFIX=$RoleReadOnlyAccessARN_HOTFIX \
 --profile $CICD_PROFILE \
 --region $REGION
 ```

-4. Since the IAM events are only registered in the us-east-1 region, we need to redirect these events to the specified region in the situation where $REGION is not us-east-1.
+4. Since the IAM events are only registered in the us-east-1 region, in case you need to deploy the lambdas in a different region, we need to redirect these events to the specified region in the situation where $REGION is not us-east-1.
 Note down the ARN of the default event bus in $REGION and input it as parameter.

 ```
 aws cloudformation deploy \